gw-ece1125-f2015/lab07/lab07/README.md

 100 word lookups.

 # Analysis
 Use the tools to generate input sets of 10k words.
-Then
+Then measure this run time for N=10 lookups, N=20, N=50, N=100, N=200, N=500,
+etc. Compare the runtimes between the list and tree implementations until you observe some interesting behavior.

 # What to turn in
-You are required to submit a report, including a graph of the input size vs program run-time for each version of an associative array.
+You are required to submit your code, along with a report, **including a graph of the input size vs program run-time** for each version of an associative array.
 Include some explanations of what you observe and explain why you think that one program is faster or slower than the other.

+Your programs must run correctly, and must be free of memory misuse and memory leaks.
+And be sure you are not printing extraneous information to the output as you measure the runtime.